equinix/terraform-provider-equinix/examples/ibm-cloud-connection/README.md

 * `equinix_port_name` - name of ECX Fabric port that you want to connect to IBM i.e. *EQUINIX_SVC-FR4-CX-PRI-01*
 * `ibm_account_id` - IBM Cloud Account ID
+* `ibm_region` - IBM Cloud region for a connection
+* `ibm_metro_code` - Equinix metro location with IBM presence for connection's destination.
+Given metro location code has to correspond with given IBM Cloud region

 ## Initialize